 4 fantastic novels set on the islands of Corsica and Sardinia.
 4 great holiday reads.

-There’s nothing I enjoy reading more when I’m on holiday than a good novel set in the location that I’m in.
+There’s nothing I enjoy more than reading when I’m on holiday, than a good novel set in the location that I’m in.
 When I’m back home such books are lovely reminders of happy holiday memories.
 To inspire your choice of holiday reads this summer I’ve picked out four of my favourite novels, set in Corsica and the neighbouring island of Sardinia.